 Soon, we’ll jump in the new little blue car and head to the local market to buy more paper napkins, bringing the camera with us as always, perhaps seeing “someone” special along the way.

 It’s a good life here.
 There’s absolutely nothing that has disappointed us during these past six weeks since our arrival.
-Often, when people “return” they’re expectations are so high they cannot be fulfilled.
+Often, when people “return,” their expectations are so high they cannot be fulfilled.
 For us, Marloth Park is more exciting than it was four years ago.

 Maybe we’re wiser, more tolerant, and with fewer expectations after what we’ve learned during these past years.
-We don’t fuss over the heat, the bugs and the days when few visitors stop by.
-Its all a part of living in the bush in this very special place, unlike any other, anywhere in the world.
+We don’t fuss over the heat, the bugs, and the days when few visitors stop by.
+It’s all a part of living in the bush in this extraordinary place, unlike any other, anywhere in the world.
 We’re grateful.